 - Mashed Potato Topping.
 Luscious mashed potatoes are mixed with butter, Parmesan, salt and pepper, milk (or half-and-half), and an egg yolk for a topping that’s rich, creamy, and absolutely delicious!

 - Ground Beef.
 Packed with iron, protein, and vitamins, ground beef helps make this shepherd’s pie hearty.
+For more ground beef recipes, check out Ground Beef Dinner Ideas.

 - Onion + Garlic.
 Powerful flavor builders.